trophygeek/ts-header-mcp/README.md

 - Works on code that does not compile, with per-symbol error markers
 - Includes non-exported and function-local declarations on request
 - No files written by default, so nothing can leak into version control
+- Focused results with fewer tool calls to improve LLM attention

 ## The tool